TomKrauss/pks-edit/doc/manual/macro_language.md

 }
 ```

-## PKSMacroC Comments
+## Comments
-PKSMacroC supports - as C or Java single line comments introduced using `//` as in the following sample:
+PKSMacroC supports - similar to C or Java - single line comments introduced using `//` as in the following sample:
 ```
    int i = 0;       // initialize although 0 is the default value of int values
 ```

-One may also use multiline comments as in C or Java enclosed in `/*` and `*/`.
+One may also use multiline comments enclosed in `/*` and `*/`.
 If a multiline
 comment is placed in front of a MacroC function declaration, it is used internally (during code completion etc...)
 as the main description of the described function.
 Here is an example:
 ```